 Me!
 OK, you got me – it’s not always me.

 I use various third parties to make my services easier to provide.
 So people like GoCardless will collect details of your bank account so direct debits can be processed and a service called Nimble provides information about your various Social Media accounts. it just saves me a load of manual work.

 How is it collected?

 There are a few places that you can get in to “my system”.
 You might phone me.
 You might email me.
 You might use my contact form.
 You might be introduced by somebody.
 You might place an order.
 You might fill in a form on another website that then sends me information.
 In each case I only collect what you give me.
 That’s usually details of your contact information and the service you require so that I can talk to you about potentially working with you.

-I put this all into my Customer Relationship Management system – something called Nimble – and I use it to prompt me to do things like follow up with you, to send you contracts and so on.
-I also store your contact details (phone and email addresses etc) on my computer that synce with my phone so I can get in touch when I'm away from my office.
+I put this all into my internal systems (and external programs such as Xero for my accounting) so I can contact you and know if it’s you calling and I use it to prompt me to do things like follow up with you, to send you contracts and so on.
+I also store your contact details (phone and email addresses etc) on my computer that sync with my phone so I can get in touch when I’m away from my office.
 My phone is protected by fingerprint security technology.